19xjohnny/TIKTOKSHAREBOT/README.md

-# TIKTOKSHAREBOT
+--# TIKTOKSHAREBOT
-note: this is not mine i am just made this one for mobile
+--note: this is not mine i am just made this one for mobile --if u would like to help me just follow me on tiktok sr4kz --click enter for it to work then put 0 then put your video link then it works